MicrosoftDocs/memdocs/memdocs/intune/remote-actions/remote-help.md

 - **Compliance Warnings** - Before connecting to a user's device, a helper will see a non-compliance warning about that device if it’s not compliant with its assigned policies.
 This warning doesn’t block access but provides transparency about the risk of using sensitive data like administrative credentials during the session.

   Unenrolled devices always report as non-compliant.
-This is because until a device enrolls with Intune it can’t receive policies from Intune and therefore is unable to establish its compliance status.
+This is because until a device enrolls with Intune it can’t receive policies from Intune and as such is unable to establish its compliance status.

 - **Role-based access control** – Admins can set RBAC rules that determine the scope of a helper’s access, like:
   - The users who can help others and the range of actions they can do while providing help, like who can run elevated privileges while helping.